Skip To Main Content

 Dr. Jay Tarnoff

-Dr. Tarnoff is a diplomate of the American Board of Professional Psychology (ABPP) in the American Academy of School Psychology, a Pennsylvania Licensed Psychologist (#PS017545), a Pennsylvania Certified School Psychologist, and a Nationally Certified School Psychologist (NCSP).
+Dr. Tarnoff is a licensed psychologist who specializes in child, adolescent, and adult psychoeducational, psychological, and clinical neuropsychological evaluations.
+He is a diplomate of the American Board of Professional Psychology in the American Academy of School Psychology (ABPP), a Pennsylvania (#PS017545) and Delaware (#B1-0011408) Licensed Psychologist, a Pennsylvania Certified School Psychologist, a Nationally Certified School Psychologist (NCSP), and a member of The National Register of Health Service Psychologists.